Plotting and Programming in Python: Introduction, Variables, and DataFrames

 print(data_oceania_country.columns)

-# Method: uses parentheses
+# Function: uses parentheses

 print(data_oceania_country.describe())

-3.9 Summary statistics with .describe()
+3.9 Summary Statistics with .describe()

 Use .describe() to calculate summary statistics for numerical columns.
+Notice that it handles which the different data types automatically.
+Neat!

 data_oceania_country.describe()